 If you don’t define your blog’s USP, then you’re in big danger of confusing not only your audience but also yourself!

-- Do you want to have the most comprehensive collection of blog content for your niche?
+- Want to have the most comprehensive collection of blog content for your niche?

-- Do you get your audience fitness results in 30 minutes or less a day?
+- Get your audience’s fitness results in 30 minutes or less a day?

-- Do you have the first-ever (proven) system for beating procrastination?
+- Have the first-ever (proven) system for beating procrastination?

-- Do you have lead magnets that are as good as paid products?
+- Have lead magnets that are as good as paid products?

 Can you figure out what Natalie Bacon’s USP is based on her homepage?